GRANTS FOR PRIVATE LANDLORDS

 How To Apply

-If you let one property, please make sure your tenant is aware of the application then complete our main Application Form.
-At step 4, you will need to enter your tenant's name and address.
+If you let one property, please make sure your tenant is aware of the application then complete our main application form.
+At step 4, you will need to enter your tenant's name and contact details.
 It would be helpful if you could mention you are the landlord and put your name and telephone number in the additional notes.

-If your tenant qualifies for a grant, our approved installer will contact them to make an appointment to carry out a free no-obligation survey, unless you specify otherwise in the notes.
-If they qualify for Green Deal Finance, we will pre-register them for this scheme and contact them when it becomes available.
+Our approved installer will contact them to make an appointment to carry out a free no-obligation survey, unless you specify otherwise in the notes.

 If you have more than one property, you can complete our online form multiple times.
-However, only the first application will be allocated automatically and the remainder will need to be checked before we allocate them.
+However, all applications will need to be checked before we allocate them.
 The quickest and easiest way to apply on behalf of several tenants is to call us on 0800 4588 566 during office hours.

 Note that installers will never carry out any work to the property without receiving written permission from the landlord.